joelconnects/FlipTheBlinds/README.md

 ## Known Issues

+ * The performance of `UIGraphicsImageRenderer` during modal transitions is slower.
+Further optimization is needed.
- * Drawing/Rendering images in the animator object is problematic for the simulator, especially iPhone 7/7P.
+ * Drawing/Rendering images in the animator object can be problematic for the simulator.
 Device testing is recommended.
  * `drawHierarchy(in:afterScreenUpdates:)` is used for modal presentations and may cause an inconspicuous flicker.

 ## License